21hook/vuex-demos/README.md

 State          Mutations        Actions        Vue components

 ## Counter with commit histories
-The Vue components dispatch a list of actions, each of which can be committed into the mutation; When the mutation mutated the state of the app, the associated component will be reactive to the state transition in the state, then output the necessary data & render it in the component tree, automatically.
+The Vue components dispatch a set of actions, each of which can be committed into the mutation; When the mutation mutated the state of the app, the associated component will be reactive to the state transition in the state, then output the necessary data & render it in the component tree, automatically.